 In summary, here are some closing thoughts on how to start investing for beginners:

 1. Focus on your savings rate – grow the money gap!
 While long-term returns are important, your savings rate will be a HUGE factor in your wealth-building success.
-We’ll link to some case studies below that highlight this point.
-The sooner you start saving, the more you can save, the longer you can stay invested – the wealthier you will be.
-In fact, if your savings rate is very high, you might even want to consider early retirement!
+The sooner you start saving, the more you can save, the longer you can stay invested, the wealthier you will be.
+Those are the facts.

 Check out how Michelle, a 20-something software engineer, plans to retire by age 40 including how much she’ll need to save to accomplish that goal.